Hukasx0/aichar/README.md

 ```

 ### Exporting Character Data
-You can export the character's data in different formats using the export_card_file, export_json and export_json_file function.
+You can export the character's data in different formats using the export_card_file, export_json, export_json_file, export_yaml and export_yaml_file function.
 Supported export formats include "tavernai" (or "sillytavern"), "textgenerationwebui" (or "pygmalion"), and "aicompanion".

 exporting data as character card png:
 ```py